robert-westenberger/knowledgebase/mathematics/discrete-mathematics/propositional-logic.md

 ## Negation
 Note that the notation for negation isn't standardized. $\neg p$ and $\bar{p}$ are the most common, you might also see $\sim p$, $-p$, $p^{\prime}$, $Np$, and $!p$

+The negation of the English sentence "Bob’s smartphone has at least 32 GB of memory” is “Bob’s smartphone does not have at least 32 GB of memory”.

 ## Implications
 $P \rarr Q$  "if P then Q".
 Often rephrased as $P \text { IMPLIES } Q$.